 Conditions such as chronic back pain and arthritis also play a factor in your mattress choice.
-If your back is always giving you problems, a hard mattress will ease the pain when you sleep.
+If your back is always giving you problems, a medium to medium hard mattress will ease the pain when you sleep.

 It offers the support you need along your spine and distributes the pressure away from your back.
 A soft one will form according to where you exert the most weight, making it unsuitable for you in case of these conditions.